The 14 Hottest Spring Restaurant Openings Around DC, Ranked

 4238 Wilson Blvd., Arlington

-The huge food hall in the revamped Ballston Commons mall has been slowly opening, and now ten vendors are up and running.
+The huge food hall in the revamped Ballston Quarter mall has been slowly opening, and now ten vendors are up and running.
 (More stalls and sit-down restaurants like Ted’s Bulletin coming soon.)
-Look for spicy fried chicken at Hot Lola’s; NYC-style slices from Turu by Timber Pizza; Asian soups and bao at Mi & Yu Noodle Bar; grain bowls at Rice Crook; cold beers from Service Station, Sloppy Momma’s BBQ; The Local Oyster raw bar; sushi from Roll’d; and more on the way.
+Look for spicy fried chicken at Hot Lola’s; NYC-style slices from Turu’s by Timber Pizza; Asian soups and bao at Mi & Yu Noodle Bar; grain bowls at Rice Crook; cold beers from Ballston Service Station, Sloppy Mamma’s BBQ; The Local Oyster raw bar; sushi from Roll’d; and more on the way.

 10) Tequila & Mezcal